unworld11/rearrange-einops/README.md

 result = rearrange(x, '... h w -> ... (h w)')
 ```

+More examples can be found in the `examples/` directory.

 ## Pattern Syntax

 The pattern syntax follows these rules: